htmedia/modx_custom/assets/tvs/multitv/README.md

 Name | Description
 ---- | -----------
-"fieldname" | each fieldname defined in config file could be used iteration | contains the row number of the current multiTV element docid | value of docid parameter or current document id
+"fieldname" | each fieldname defined in config file could be used iteration | contains the iteration of the current multiTV element row.number | contains the row number of the current multiTV element row.class | 'first' for first displayed row, 'last' for last displayed row row.total | contains the count of all displayable rows docid | value of docid parameter or current document id

 Placeholder outerTpl: